jaytouz/pyMboxAnalyser/README.md

 Furthermore, specific analytic tools where build to clean the data for analysis (EmailDataCleaner), add more data from Facebook urls (FacebookScraper), Youtube urls (YoutubeSraper).

+analyser_tools : Data structure and functions used in the notebooks data : Data for input in the analysis (.mbox, theme_words.csv) output : Graph, csv, log, pickle (not everything is on the github for privacy concerns)